 *I received a free ecopy of this book from the publisher in exchange for an honest review.
 Quotes used in this review were from an ARC and may be different in the final book.*

-This book was not the end of the series, but it did complete the story arc started in Withered + Sere.
+This book was not the end of the series (update: scratch that, it did end up being the end), but it did complete the story arc started in Withered + Sere.
 And since the two books do feel so connected, much of my review will pertain to both.

 There’s just something magical about this series.
 It’s so dark, yet it’s so beautiful, and it’ll break your heart, but in a hopeful way rather than a sad one.